 Your data is never safe online, regardless of where you are.
 Be it your workplace, public Wi-Fi, school or home network, you cannot discount the security threats that are growing every passing year.

 You may opt to continue with your online activities like social networking, remote working, shopping or online banking, without knowing that your private data could easily be intercepted and stolen by any cybercriminal.

 With a VPN, you can protect your data easily by encrypting it.
 Encrypted connections are used to ensure the integrity of your data while transmitting it.
 As a result, you get to use the internet from any network with complete peace of mind.

 TL;DR: Your data is encrypted and no website can see what’s being transmitted.

 2. Don’t Let Anyone Track What You Do Online

-Monitoring has become a common practice on the Internet.
-It is not always the cybercriminals who are after your data.
-In fact, Internet Service Providers (ISPs) and government agencies also want to know what you do or what you browse on the internet.
+Monitoring has become common practice on the Internet.
+It is not always cybercriminals who are after your data.
+Internet Service Providers (ISPs) and government agencies also want to know what you do or what you browse on the internet.

-More particularly, the government agencies want to keep an eye on everything their citizens are doing online.
-Although they justify these surveillance activities citing “national defense” concerns, you don’t have any way of knowing that it doesn’t involve any malpractices.
+More particularly, government agencies want to keep an eye on everything their citizens are doing online.
+Although they justify these surveillance activities citing “national defense” concerns, you don’t have any way of knowing that it doesn’t involve any malicious practice.

 Here, a VPN saves you from the troubles of monitoring and surveillance by helping you anonymize your online activities.
 Not only is your data encrypted but also you are assigned an anonymous IP, which keeps your online privacy intact.